Altinn/altinn-broker/README-infrastructure.md

 AZURE_TEST_ACCESS_CLIENT_ID = "<Client_id of dev SP>"  This is used for developer access to database, and is not required.
 It is only used in test environment.
+STAGING_NOTIFICATION_EMAIL = "<email>" Optional parameter.
+If an email is provided, a scheduled query will be created for 500 errors, which sends an email of exception information.

 SONAR_TOKEN = "<sonar_token"> Token used for sonarqube scan
 ```